FelixOnline/v2/content/articles/2015-5-21-imperial-professor-is-made-fellow-of-the-royal-academy.md

 subtitle: >
   Cecily Johnson reports as a Professor of Electronic and Electrical Engineering is recognised for work in modelling computer systems
 date: "2015-05-21 20:02:48 +0100"

 # Attributes from Felix Online V1
 id: "5546"
 old_path: /news/5546/imperial-professor-is-made-fellow-of-the-royal-academy-
 aliases:
  - /news/5546/imperial-professor-is-made-fellow-of-the-royal-academy-
+imported: true
+comments:
+ - fitflops sale online australiafitflop australia httpaustraliafitflopsblogspotcomshoes red soleschristian louboutin online outlet httpcanadachristianlouboutinoutletblogspotcomcartierbraceletlove I love sex hey any of u lesbians love faux bracelet urlhttpwwwclassiquebijouxcomfakecartierjewelryc1love faux braceleturlcartierlovejesduas Perhaps youd like to point out whats NOT truth and while youre at it if you choose to be a believer in anthropogenic global warming how about some evidence backing that up please imitazione cartier bracciale uomo

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true